US Job Openings Drop to Their Lowest Level Since January 2021

 Economists who had been polled by Reuters and Dow Jones had forecast about 8.1 million job openings for July.

-A report released last month showed that the U.S. economy added some 114,000 jobs in July, a slowdown from prior months.
+A report released last month showed that the U.S. economy added about 114,000 jobs in July, a slowdown from prior months.
 The unemployment rate also rose to 4.3 percent, according to the Labor Department.

-Wednesday’s figures indicate that fewer companies are seeking to add workers despite recent data showing that consumer spending is still growing.
+The Sept.
+4 figures indicate that fewer companies are seeking to add workers despite recent data showing that consumer spending is still growing.
 Last week, the government estimated that the economy expanded at a healthy 3 percent annual rate in the April–June quarter.

 In a speech during the Federal Reserve’s annual economic meeting in Jackson Hole, Wyoming, Fed Chair Jerome Powell said that hiring has “cooled considerably“ and that the Fed does not want ”further cooling” in the job market.
-Economists told The Epoch Times last month that the Fed might accelerate its rate cuts during the Federal Open Market Committee on Sept.
+Economists told The Epoch Times last month that the Fed might accelerate its rate cuts during the Federal Open Market Committee meeting on Sept.
 17 and 18.

 The Associated Press contributed to this report.